-As the situation evolves, we highly recommend you make alternative transportation plans in the case that the action does continue for days or weeks in December.
+As the situation evolves, I highly recommend you make alternative transportation plans in the case that the striking action does continue into the foreseeable future.

 Paris Metro, Bus & RER Network Slowdowns

 However, you should know that lines 1 and 14 of the Paris Metro, which are driverless and automated, are still running during the strike period.

 Buses and tramways operated by the RATP are also severely affected, offering greatly reduced service during the strikes.